Daniel Howell: YouTube

 From 2019 to 2022, Howell took a hiatus from his YouTube channel, making only a handful of public appearances.
 These included an NHS Charities Together livestream in April 2020; announcing he had bought a home with Lester in December 2020 via Stereo (the video of which was uploaded in January 2021); as well as the YouTube Originals Gay and Not Proud and Hometown Showdown in 2021.
-Howell explained the break in a May 2022 YouTube video titled "Why I Left YouTube".
+Howell explained the break in a May 2022 YouTube video titled "Why I Quit YouTube".
 Alongside his subsequent solo tour We're All Doomed!, Howell began a YouTube series called Dystopia Daily, which ran from 2022 to 2023.

-DanAndPhilGAMES
+Dan and Phil (formerly DanAndPhilGAMES)

 On 12 September 2014, Howell and Lester posted the first video to their gaming YouTube channel, DanAndPhilGAMES.
 It was, for a time, the fastest growing channel on YouTube.
 As of December 2023, it had amassed 2.8 million subscribers.

 Popular recurring series on this channel include their Sims 4 series, Golf with Friends, Spooky Week, and Gamingmas.
 The channel was on hiatus from December 2018 to October 2023.

-The 2023 revival of DanAndPhilGAMES was introduced with a comedy sketch written by Howell, "Saying Goodbye Forever", which depicted an interrupted funeral for the channel.
+The 2023 revival of DanAndPhilGAMES was introduced with a comedy sketch written by Howell, "Saying Goodbye Forever", which depicted an interrupted funeral for the channel and featured Jacksepticeye in a cameo role.
 They were among several YouTubers popular in the earlier days of the platform to return to it that year.

-Following the rebrand of the channel to simply Dan and Phil in October 2025, Howell and Lester began hosting a weekly podcast called Hard Launch.
+Following the rebrand of the channel to simply Dan and Phil in October 2025, Howell and Lester began hosting a weekly podcast called Hard Launch with Dan and Phil.
 Each episode includes a companion video version available on their YouTube channel.

 DanAndPhilCRAFTS

 On 1 April 2015, Howell and Lester launched a spin-off channel DanAndPhilCRAFTS as an April Fools joke.
 It featured a single video of them creating square snowflakes out of paper, with an amateur editing style and humour throughout.
 It reached over 154,000 subscribers and 500,000 total video views in one week.
 "Don't cry, craft" became a popular Internet meme from that video, described by the Standard-Examiner as "one of the best known YouTube phrases of all time".
 The channel was awarded the YouTube Silver Play Button at Summer in the City 2015.

 On 1 April 2016, Howell and Lester uploaded a second joke tutorial to that channel, featuring the duo making glitter faces.
 On 1 April 2017, a third video titled "Potato Prints" was uploaded.
-On 1 April 2024, the channel returned with the video 'Slime', which emphasised the horror aspects present in the previous April Fools tutorials.
+On 1 April 2024, the channel returned with the video "Slime", which emphasised the horror aspects present in the previous April Fools tutorials.